qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 display(dfdimCustomer_silver.head(10))
 Here you have created a new DataFrame dfdimCustomer_silver by performing various transformations such as dropping duplicates, selecting specific columns, and splitting the “CustomerName” column to create “First” and “Last” name columns.
 The result is a DataFrame with cleaned and structured customer data, including separate “First” and “Last” name columns extracted from the “CustomerName” column.

-Next we’ll create the ID column for our customers.
+Next we'll create the ID column for our customers.
 In a new code block, paste and run the following:

 code
 from pyspark.sql.functions import monotonically_increasing_id, col, when, coalesce, max, lit